jackocnr/intl-tel-input/README.md

 For the sake of alignment, the default CSS forces the input's vertical margin to `0px`.
 If you want vertical margin, you should add it to the container (with class `iti`).

 **Displaying error messages**
 If your error handling code inserts an error message before the `<input>` it will break the layout.
-Instead you must insert it before the container (with class `iti`).
+Instead, you must insert it before the container (with class `iti`).

 **Dropdown position**
 The dropdown should automatically appear above/below the input depending on the available space.
 For this to work properly, you must only initialise the plugin after the `<input>` has been added to the DOM.

 **Placeholders**
-In order to get the automatic country-specific placeholders, simply omit the placeholder attribute on the `<input>`, or set `autoPlaceholder` to `"aggressive"` to override any existing placeholder,
+To get the automatic country-specific placeholders, simply omit the placeholder attribute on the `<input>`, or set `autoPlaceholder` to `"aggressive"` to override any existing placeholder,

 **Bootstrap input groups**
 A couple of CSS fixes are required to get the plugin to play nice with Bootstrap [input groups](https://getbootstrap.com/docs/3.3/components/#input-groups).
 You can see a Codepen [here](https://codepen.io/jackocnr/pen/EyPXed).